Skip to main content

 When You Get the Email

-Signals arrive every Saturday by approximately 11 AM ET, delivered by email.
-The entry signals land Saturday morning; exit signals may arrive any day the market is in session when our analysis warrants closing a position.
-DCA follow-on alerts (additional dollar-cost-averaging entries on positions you already hold) are complimentary on every tier and may arrive any day when the model identifies another attractive entry level at a better price.
-If you subscribe during the week, your first signal arrives the next Saturday by 11 AM ET.
+Alerts arrive Saturday mornings by approximately 11 AM ET, delivered by email, when our model surfaces a candidate (most Saturdays but not every Saturday will have a new Buy Alert โ€” quality over calendar).
+Buy Alerts land Saturday morning; Sell Alerts may arrive any day the market is in session when our analysis warrants closing a position.
+DCA follow-on alerts (additional dollar-cost-averaging entries on positions you already hold) are complimentary on every tier and may arrive any day when the model identifies another attractive entry price at a better price.
+If you subscribe during the week, your first alert arrives the next Saturday by 11 AM ET.
 If you subscribe Saturday or Sunday, it may be the following Saturday.

 Reading a Signal

-Each email includes the core elements of the pick: the stock symbol, a reference entry level, and our investment thesis explaining the setup — clear, concise, and delivered straight to your inbox.
+Each email includes the core elements of the pick: the stock symbol, a reference entry price, and our investment thesis explaining the setup.
+Clear, concise, and delivered straight to your inbox.
 Some subscribers treat it as a starting point and do their own further research; others follow it closely.
 Either approach works, and the final call is always yours.
-Most subscribers spend 10–15 minutes per signal.
+Most subscribers spend 10โ€“15 minutes per alert.

 Placing Orders in Your Brokerage

-Entry Levels vs. Execution
+Entry Price vs. Execution

 Holding Periods